runrunicd/blog/content/post/2023-08-28-llm-reading-notes/index.md

 ## Fine-Tuning
 Llama 2-Chat is the result of several months of research and iterative applications of alignment techniques, including both instruction tuning and RLHF, requiring significant computational and annotation resources.

+- Supervised fine-tuning (SFT) with iterative reward modeling and RLHF

+- Annotators have written both the prompt and its answer
+    - helpfulness: how well Llama 2-Chat responses fulfill users’ requests and provide requested information
+    - safety: whether Llama 2-Chat’s responses are unsafe

+- Find-tuning started with the SFT stage with publicly available instruction tuning data (Chung et al., 2022)

+- To improve alignment, high-quality vendor-based SFT data in the order of tens of thousands is shown to improve the results (Touvron et al. 2023)

+- Data checks are important as different annotation platforms and vendors result in different model performance (Touvron et al. 2023)

+- RLHF is a model training procedure that is applied to a fine-tuned language model to further align model behavior with human preferences and instruction following.

+- Human Preference Data Collection: We ask annotators to first write a prompt, then choose between two sampled model responses, based on provided criteria.
+In order to maximize the diversity, the two responses to a given prompt are sampled from two different model variants, and varying the temperature hyper-parameter.
+In addition to giving participants a forced choice, we also ask annotators to label the degree to which they prefer their chosen response over the alternative: either their choice is significantly better, better, slightly better, or negligibly better/ unsure.
+(Touvron et al. 2023)

+- Reward Modeling: The reward model takes a model response and its corresponding prompt (including contexts from previous turns) as inputs and outputs a scalar score to indicate the quality (e.g., helpfulness and safety) of the model generation.
+Leveraging such response scores as rewards, we can optimize Llama 2-Chat during RLHF for better human preference alignment and improved helpfulness and safety.
+We train two separate reward models, one optimized for helpfulness (referred to as Helpfulness RM) and another for safety (Safety RM) to address helpfulness vs. safety trade-off.

 ## Approach to Model Safety
 - Use safety-specific data annotation and tuning, conduct red-teaming, and employ iterative evaluations.